acsone/wms/stock_release_channel/readme/USAGE.rst

 button is used, in addition to the state change, the system looks for pending transfers requiring a release and try to assign them to a channel in the "Open" or "Locked" state.

+You can choose a dedicated release channel for this partner.
+All of their transfers will be assigned to the selected channel, regardless of the automatic assigning process.